coffee19850519/single_cell_spatial_image/README.md

 *	-label specify path for annotation file recording cell barcodes and their annotations, which is used for calculating ARI. [type:str]
 *	-model specify path for pretrained model file. [type:str]
 *	-output specify output root folder. [type:str]
-*	-method specify embedding method in use: scGNN or spaGCN. [type:str]
+*	-embedding specify embedding method in use: scGNN or spaGCN. [type:str]
 *	-transform specify data pre-transform: log, logcpm or None. [type:str]

 #### Expected Results